Vermont Catamounts men's soccer

 The Vermont Catamounts men's soccer team represents the University of Vermont in all NCAA Division I men's college soccer competitions.
 The team competes in the America East Conference.

 The team currently practices at Virtue Field adjacent to Centennial Field on campus.

-Roster
+In 2024, the team won the 2024 NCAA Division I men's soccer tournament championship game, beating the Marshall Thundering Herd.
+This win is the first national championship by any America East Conference team in league history.

 Year by year results

 Note: Vermont competed in the Yankee Conference from 1964 to 1979 and has competed in the America East Conference since 1988.